Rose-DE/Python-Console-APP/README.md

 ## Description
 Ready to jet-set your brain?
 World Travel News Quiz is your passport to adventure!  ✈️ This Python-powered quiz spins the globe, unlocks random countries, displays the hottest gist in the city and challenges you with trivia that's hotter than a beach in Bali!
 Think you're a global guru?
 Prove it and rack up those scores!

+The World Travel News Quiz is an interactive Python-based quiz game that immerses users in exploring different countries through trivia and news headlines.
+This engaging game utilizes REST APIs to fetch random country data from Restcountries API.
+It displays the top three news headlines using the News API and  presents three questions related to the randomly chosen country and.
+Users answer the questions and receive scores based on their answers.

 ## Features

 - **Difficulty Levels**: Allows users to choose the difficulty level of the quiz.